raspberry-pi-instalar-noobs

 Install Noobs

-To install Noobs, all we have to do is format the SD/micro SD card, and unzip the contents of the Zip file we have downloaded onto the card.
+To install Noobs, all we have to do is format the SD/micro SD card, and unzip the contents of the Zip file we downloaded onto the card.

-Formatting on Windows / Mac
+Formatting in Windows / Mac

 raspberry-instalar-noobs-3